denten-books/plain-text/1-metaphor.md

 several hundred canned phrases.[^ln1-count] Faced with an unfamiliar word, it could only repeat "That's not a verb I recognise."

-[^ln1-count]: Rick Adams maintains the source code for a number of early versions of the game at http://rickadams.org/adventure/e_downloads.html.
-I used PDP-10 Fortran version and ran `tr`, `uniq`, and the `wc` Unix utilities to isolate and count the unique words from the data file.

 By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
-If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular *Pong*, *Space Invaders*, and *Donkey Kong* epitomized the paradigm of "direct manipulation."
+If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular *Pong*, *Space Invaders*, and *Donkey Kong* heralded the paradigm of "direct manipulation."
 According to Ben Shneiderman, the researcher who coined the term in 1982, direct manipulation involved three key principles:

 1. Continuous representation of the object of interest.
 2. Physical actions or labelled button presses instead of complex syntax.